There’s a famous quote by Albert Einstein and it goes like this:

-Albert Einstein knew a thing or two about asking questions.
-Mostly, he knew that without them he wouldn’t discover anything new.
+Clearly Einstein knew a thing or two about asking questions.
+But mostly, he knew that without them he wouldn’t discover anything new.

 The same applies to being a writer, which is why mastering the art of the interview is an essential skill for anyone that makes a living with words.

 Writers, particularly copywriters, need to be able to write about a topic persuasively.
-But for that there has to be a certain level of understanding.
-And one of the best ways to understand something is to ask questions.
+But for that to happen there has to be a certain level of understanding, and one of the best ways to understand something is to ask questions.

 Why?
 Because the people behind a brand often have inspiring stories to tell.
 And this is more likely to resonate with consumers than simply writing about the products they sell.